DDA Disabled Access Door Systems

 More information on this topic can be found on the citizens advise website.

-The best solution to initial access is always one that allows independent entry for a disabled customer without requiring additional assistance.
-Disabled customers will feel more valued if they are able to use the main entrance along with everyone else.
+The best solution is always one that allows independent entry for a disabled customer without requiring additional assistance.

 Making doors easier to use